vmg265/PSP-Media-Suite/README.md

 - More adaptable layout
 - Add thumbnail manual upload for existing library of music and videos
 - backup music/video library to computer (existing file aware)- useful for multiple PSP management
+- Resize video before upload (setting button in the queue video items
+- photos upload (new tab)